-The installation instructions in this section are applicable for sites that will use ProGauge XMT-SI-RF probes.
+The installation instructions in this section are applicable for sites that will use ProGauge XMT-SI-485 or XMT-SI-RF probes.

 IMPORTANT: ProGauge probes cannot be connected to the internal I.S. barrier of the OPW-FMS SiteSentinel NANO.
+The XMT-SI-485 probe must be connected to a MagDirect active or passive I.S. barrier device that will communicate with the NANO through an RS485 serial connection.
 The XMT-SI-RF wireless probe first sends a signal to an RF Receiver that will then communicate with the NANO through an RS485 serial connection.
 The appendices that follow will give all of the necessary information on the installation of these devices.